-The increasing impact of a knowledge economy and globalization has been a catalyst to the fields of knowledge management and organizational decision making.
+The increasing impact of a knowledge economy and globalization has been a catalyst to the fields of knowledge management and organizational decision-making.
 This course is designed to introduce knowledge management concepts into an educational context and to provide an in depth focus on data-driven decision making in educational organizations and institutions.
-The models, tools, techniques, and theory of data-driven decision making that can improve the quality of leadership decisions are examined through solution-based scenarios.
-Students investigate how decisions and strategies are developed and how tacit or explicit knowledge can be identified, captured, structured, valued, and shared for effective use.
-Course topics include leadership and strategic management relative to organizational decision making, power and politics, managerial and organizational structures, strategy formulation, organizational learning, and decision support systems.
-A related intent is to develop an understanding of data-mining metrics that can be used to make predictive models that support systemic change.
+Participants investigate how decisions and strategies are developed and how tacit or explicit knowledge can be identified, captured, structured, valued and shared for effective use.
+Course topics include leadership and strategic management relative to organizational decision-making, power and politics, managerial and organizational structures, strategy formulation, organizational learning, and decision support systems.
+A related intent is the immersion into specific data used in participants settings through an emphasis on the creation of new knowledge through exploration, discovery, and reflection through teams by analyzing and synthesizing information that can be taken back to classrooms and schools to collaboratively generate thoughtful action.
+Opportunities are provided for participants to build collaborative conversations through norm-setting, team-building, outside sources, problems of practice, and exploring student work.
+They will also have the experience of using online and electronic tools that can assist in facilitating meaningful conversations about instruction and learning among their school's faculty and staff.
 (3 credits)